-- enhanced intellectual property rights will furthermore provide greater protection for investments made in Canada’s pharmaceutical industry.
+- enhanced intellectual property rights provide greater protection for investments made in Canada’s pharmaceutical industry.

 Mutual recognition of pharmaceutical good manufacturing practices

-- CETA will provide a mechanism for Canada and the EU to mutually accept the results of each other’s inspections of pharmaceutical manufacturers.
+- CETA provides a mechanism for Canada and the EU to mutually accept the results of each other’s inspections of pharmaceutical manufacturers.

 - Continued coverage under the Protocol for pharmaceutical good manufacturing practices may reduce the number of duplicative inspection and certification requirements for Canadian pharmaceutical manufacturers.

-- Under CETA, Canada will gain new access at the sub-central level (regions and municipalities) to procurement by local contracting authorities and bodies governed by public law (e.g. hospitals, schools, universities).
+- Under CETA, Canada gains new access at the sub-central level (regions and municipalities) to procurement by local contracting authorities and bodies governed by public law (e.g. hospitals, schools, universities).